RaphaelHebert/nsdpy/docs/main.md

     pip3 install -r requirements.txt

 Alternatively, the script can be downloaded from [GitHub NSDPY repository](https://github.com/RaphaelHebert/nsdpy).
 The user only needs to download the nsdpy.py and functions.py files and have python 3.8+ (see: [Python Downloads](https://www.python.org/downloads/) ) and the request library (see: [requests documentation](https://requests.readthedocs.io/en/master/) and [request installation](https://pypi.org/project/requests/)) installed (users may have to use the command pip3 instead of pip for python3 depending on their installation).
 This minimum installation should be enough to run the script.
-Otherwise, the requirements are listed in the **requirements.txt** file (see below: [Install the requirements](#install-the-requirements) ).
+Otherwise, the requirements are listed in the **requirements.txt** file (see above).

 To run <b>nsdpy.py</b> the user needs to have <b>functions.py</b> and <b>nsdpy.py</b> files in the same directory, then run it from this directory.